SaSniyKex/SaSniyKex/README.md

 ## Projects
-* Me and my friend are working on a text classifier for Russian State Exam(EGE) with implementation of transformers.
+* Me and my friend created a photo classificator for the analogue of a Pinterest.
+It tagged them to ease the search process.
+I helped with <br>
+researching and deploying it on a dedicated server.

 ## Courses 📚
 * Algorithms 3.0(Yandex)